samkeet/pwsafe-export-processor/README.md

-# PwSafe Data Processor
+# PwSafeProcessor

 ## Overview

-The PwSafe Data Processor is a Python script designed to process tab-separated files (TSV) from Password Safe.
-It performs various transformations on the data, including dropping unnecessary columns, renaming columns, validating URLs, and saving the cleaned data to a CSV file.
+The PwSafeProcessor is a Python script designed to process tab-separated files (TSV) from Password Safe (pwSafe).
+Purpose of this script is to generate a csv that is compatible to import into other password managers

 ## Features